fvishram/SRAYSScoreboard/docs/ARCHITECTURE.md

 Key methods:
 - `SafeUpdateScoreboard()`: Updates the UI with the latest data, ensuring thread safety
+- `ApplySettings(Settings formSettings)`: Applies settings from the Settings form
 - Various color customization methods
 - Context menu handlers for settings and customization